Gaze and Fixations

 When using an HMD without Eye Tracking, Fixations will not be recorded and Gaze will assume the participant's focus is directly in front of the HMD.

-We use the 3rd party eye tracking plugins to record Fixations and Gaze using Eye Tracking.
+We use 3rd party eye tracking plugins to record Fixations and Gaze using Eye Tracking.
 Import any required Unity Packages into your project.
 For example, if you are using the Vive Pro Eye, you will need to import the SRanipal SDK.
-Then, open the Scene Setup Window from the Cognitive3D menu and select the SDKs you wish to use.
-You can select multiple using Shift + Click.
-Press Save.
+Then, open the Scene Setup Window from the Cognitive3D menu and select the appropriate SDK.
+Press Next until the project recompiles.
 Then you can close this window.

 Fixation Recorder Component